auth0/docs/articles/native-platforms/android/00-introduction.md

 description: Short Introduction to the Auth0 Android Quickstarts.
 ---

-This is the very beginning of a simple, practical and multi-step quickstart that will guide you through managing authentication in your android apps with Auth0.
+This is the very beginning of a simple, practical and multi-step Quickstarts that will guide you through managing authentication in your android apps with Auth0.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: